supatt-lab/r3Cseq/README.md

 ```
 # Documentation

-The documentation for the version of this package can be found in
+The documentation for the version of this package can be found in https://github.com/supatt/r3Cseq/blob/master/vignettes folder.
+How to use to package is also described on http://r3cseq.genereg.net/Site/index.html.